dharaadhvaryu/dharaadhvaryu/README.md

 🔧 Python Development

 With over 3 years of experience as a Python Developer, I’ve successfully built efficient, scalable, and maintainable backend systems and automation tools.
 My expertise includes:
-Backend Development: Proficient in frameworks like Flask and Django.
+Backend Development: Proficient in utilizing Python and SQL databases and frameworks like Django.
 Automation: Creating scripts for data processing pipelines and routine tasks.
 Data Tools: Developing tools for data extraction, transformation, and analysis.

-🌐 Web Development

-Backend Development: Utilizing Python and SQL databases.
-Mentorship: Teaching modern web development practices to students and professionals.
+Mentorship: Taught modern web development practices to students.

 📊 Data Analytics and Visualization